 If you’re a dog owner, you’ve probably witnessed your pup chasing their tail on occasion.
-Sometimes it may be just the odd, quick chase and other times your dog may resemble a tornado, whirling around and around in hot pursuit of their tail!
-If it’s only occasional and doesn’t seem to be causing an injury, it’s probably harmless behaviour.
-However, if the tail chasing appears to be obsessive then there could be an underlying health or behavioural issue.
+Sometimes it may be just the odd, quick chase and other times your dog may resemble a tornado, whirling around and around in hot pursuit of their tail.
+When it’s only occasional and doesn’t seem to be doing your dog any harm, it’s usually harmless behaviour.
+However, if the tail chasing appears to be obsessive then there could be a health issue.

-For those that are wondering why dogs chase their tails, we’ve put together this guide to tell you the most common reasons and when to seek advice from your vet.
+For those that are wondering why do dogs chase their tails, we’ve put together this guide to tell you the most common reasons and when you should seek help from your vet.

 Why do dogs chase their tails?

-There are numerous reasons why your dog may chase their tail, from playfulness, to boredom or something more serious like an injury.
-It’s always best to consult a vet first to rule out anything health-wise, but here are six of the most common reasons why they exhibit this behaviour:
+There are numerous reasons why your dog may chase their tail, from boredom to something more serious like an injury.
+It’s always best to consult a vet first to rule out anything health wise, but six of the most common reasons why they exhibit this behaviour are as follows:

 2. Puppy playfulness

-Another possible reason behind why dogs chase their tails may be due to fleas.
-Sometimes their tail can become really itchy as a result of an infestation or flea bite allergy, and they might chase their tail to try and bite it to relieve this.
-If you think the behaviour may be due to fleas, check their skin for evidence – you may notice small, dark brown to black specks in their coat (flea faeces) and in some cases, there may be bald patches too, as a result of excessive licking or scratching.
+Another possible reason behind why dogs chase their tails may be because of fleas or ticks.
+Sometimes their tail can become really itchy as a result of an infestation and they might chase their tail to try and bite it and relieve some of the itching.
+If you think the behaviour may be due to fleas and ticks, check their skin for evidence – you may notice small, dark brown to black specks in their coat (flea faeces) and in some cases, there may be bald patches too as a result of excessive licking or scratching.
 Find out more about recognising and removing fleas on dogs with our guide.